s0/BitLantern/README.md

 Why two fields for signatures?

-The support for signing in the verification field provides a place for gitian style signatures or potetentially cothority signatures.
+The support for signing in the verification field provides a place for gitian style signatures or potentially cothority signatures.
 This field may simply contain a digest of the bytes.
 The second signature attests the full dataset the user is validating